ircv3/ircv3-specifications/extensions/webpush.md

 - One public key with the name `p256dh` set to the client's P-256 ECDH Diffie-Hellman public key.
 - One shared key with the name `auth` set to a client-generated authentication secret.

+The server MUST use the VAPID public key sent as a reply to the `VAPIDPUBKEY` subcommand when sending push notifications.

 ### `UNREGISTER` Subcommand